pydantic/pydantic/docs/concepts/models.md

   or if it's not a dictionary or instance of the model in question, a [`ValidationError`][pydantic_core.ValidationError] will be raised.
 * [`model_validate_json()`][pydantic.main.BaseModel.model_validate_json]: this validates the provided data as a JSON string or `bytes` object.
   If your incoming data is a JSON payload, this is generally considered faster (instead of manually parsing the data as a dictionary).
+  Learn more about JSON parsing in the [JSON](../concepts/json.md) section of the docs.
 * [`model_validate_strings()`][pydantic.main.BaseModel.model_validate_strings]: this takes a dictionary (can be nested) with string keys and values and validates the data in JSON mode so that said strings can be coerced into the correct types.

 ```py